denten-books/plain-text/sample.md

 The question of textual depth has several possible answers depending on how we model text.
 In the binary model, appearances conceal inner content.
-In the tripartite model suggested by Hegel's "concrete universal," we perceive text as indeterminate (or overdetermined) form, which leads to both ideas and physical medium.
+In the tripartite model suggested by Hegel's "concrete universal," we perceive text as indeterminate (or overdetermined) form, spanning both ideas and physical medium.

 ### 3.4 Sound and Formula